 How to scrape Links From Websites?

-Before diving into the actual process of link scraping, it's important to lay the groundwork and understand the essentials.
+Before knowing the actual process of scraping links, its essential to know the groundwork and understand the requirements.

 How Website Structure Works